-Lone Wolf MC are a one percenter motorcycle club founded in Australia by Sy Allsep.
+Lone Wolf MC are a one percenter motorcycle club founded in Australia in 1971 by Sy Allsep.

 Note that there are many people who identify themselves as being a “Lone Wolf”, a term used to describe someone who generally acts alone.
 These people are not the topic of this article.
 There are also riders clubs founded in Canada as well as Atlanta by the name of “Lone Wolf Motorcycle Club”, they have no relation to the club discussed in this article.

 Lone Wolf Motorcycle Club History

 The Lone Wolf Motorcycle club were founded in Australia by Sy Allsep.
 The club were founded in 1971, with their 40th anniversary being held in 2011.

 Sy Allsep (Stephen Charles Allsep) was the owner of Sy’s Harley-Davidson on Blaxland Road, Campbelltown, located in the state of New South Wales.
 Sy Allsep died on 20 January, 2015 from cancer, with his funeral held at the Gledswood Homestead, Catherine Field.
 The last decades of his life were spent delivering meals to the elderly as part of the charity Meals on Wheels and flying his DeHaviland Beaver aircraft.

 Lone Wolf has a diverse membership, including many Pacific Islander and Middle Eastern members.